Jump to main content

 Research

-Tim's current research focuses on the transformative impact of emerging technologies on economic systems and societal structures.
-He is particularly interested in how technologies like blockchain, cryptocurrencies, and digital assets reshape financial markets, drive decentralized economic models, and influence organizational practices and governance frameworks.
+Tim's research focuses on the transformative impact of emerging technologies on economic systems and societal structures.
+He is particularly interested in how technologies like Artificial Intelligence (AI) and especially Agentic AI, Blockchain, Cryptocurrencies, and digital assets reshape financial markets, drive decentralized economic models, and influence organizational practices and governance frameworks.
 His work aims to understand how these advancements can foster innovation, efficiency, and inclusivity while considering the ethical implications and value co-creation in decentralized systems.

 Moreover, Tim is also involved in a practice-oriented research project focused on developing Information Systems (IS) that support and automate processes producing artifacts—such as newspaper layouts—with aesthetics as a key target variable.
 This research explores how to embed aesthetic considerations into automated systems or more general how to embed a sense of aesthetics into computers/machines.
 This is in contrast to the traditional focus of Information Systems research on efficiency and effectiveness, which has been the subject of much debate in the field.
 By integrating the dimension of aesthetics into the output of automated processes, the project aims to innovate system design principles and contribute to creating IS solutions that deliver both functional performance and visually appealing results.